 One of the books, features Q, his wife Q, and their son Q. Although to avoid this trope the author referred to Q's wife as "Lady Q," and their son as "q."

-Q's kid Q at least gets a nickname the Tv show - Qball.
+Q's kid Q at least gets a nickname in the TV show - Qball.

 And then the Q who wanted to die was named Quinn when he was granted mortality.